MiniCoder11/ScratchConnect-API/README.md

 # ScratchConnect-API
-A package for easily interacting with the Scratch 3.0 website externally.
+A package for easily interacting with the Scratch 3.0 website externally with simple JavaScript.